nikhilweee/vsleet-vscode/README.md

-# leetcode-python README
+# vsleet README

-This is the README for your extension "leetcode-python".
+This is the README for your extension "vsleet".
 After writing up a brief description, we recommend including the following sections.

 ## Features